 Keep an eye on competitor citations.

 Regularly monitor your competitors’ citation profiles to identify new platforms they are using or strategies they are implementing.
-By staying informed of competitor activities, you can make more informed decisions about your citation management strategy.
+You can make more informed decisions about your citation management strategy by staying informed of competitor activities.

 Respond to and manage reviews.

-As part of your ongoing citation management, monitor and respond to reviews across various platforms.
-Engage with positive and negative feedback to demonstrate your commitment to customer satisfaction and maintain a solid online reputation.
+Monitor and respond to reviews across various platforms as part of your ongoing citation management.
+Use positive and negative feedback to demonstrate your commitment to customer satisfaction and maintain a solid online reputation.

 Track the impact of your citation efforts.